Extended version of use_standalone

 path

 will be copied from its current state in the repo's default branch.
+This is extracted fromrepo_spec

-when user provides a URL.
+when user provides a URL.- host

-GitHub host to target, passed to the .api_url
+GitHub host to target, passed to the

-argument of
+argument ofgh::gh()

-is a URL, host
+is a URL,host

-If unspecified, gh defaults to "https://api.github.com", although gh's default can be customised by setting the GITHUB_API_URL environment variable.
+is extracted from that.If unspecified, gh defaults to "https://api.github.com", although gh's default can be customised by setting the GITHUB_API_URL environment variable.

 For a hypothetical GitHub Enterprise instance, either "https://github.acme.com/api/v3" or "https://github.acme.com" is acceptable.